Cluster categories for marked surfaces: punctured case: Introduction

-On one hand, the geometric aspect of cluster theory was explored by Fomin-Shapiro-Thurston (=FST) \cite{FST}.
-They constructed a quiver $Q_\T$ (and later Labardini-Fragoso \cite{LF} gave a corresponding potential $W_\T$) from any (tagged) triangulation $\T$ of a marked surface $\surf$.
-Moreover, they showed that the mutation of quivers (with potential) is compatible with the flip of triangulations.
-On the other hand, the categorification of cluster algebras leads to representation of quiver, due to Buan-Marsh-Reineke-Reiten-Todorov(=BMRRT) \cite{BMRRT}.
-Later, Amiot introduced generalized cluster categories via Ginzburg dg algebras for quivers with potential.
+On the other hand, the categorification of cluster algebras leads to representations of quivers, due to Buan-Marsh-Reineke-Reiten-Todorov \cite{BMRRT}.
+Later, Amiot \cite{A} introduced generalized cluster categories via Ginzburg dg algebras associated to quivers with potential.
 Then there is an associated cluster category $\C(\T)$ for each triangulation $\T$ of $\surf$.